herrry107/devops-project2/README.md

 Go to Manage Jenkins > Credentials(Security)

 Go to your github profile copy username  and create personall access token by setting > Developer Setting > Personall Access Token > Tokens (Classic)

+now create jenkins pipeline and build now if build successfully triggered than now we will push it to dockerhub